-This is an opportunity to join a small but ambitious media company that is pioneering a model of community journalism to strengthen local community - using tech for good.
+This is an opportunity to join a small but ambitious media company that is pioneering a model of community journalism to strengthen the local community - using tech for good.
 As this is a small team, you will gain experience in every aspect of journalism and social media and you will be given the opportunity to take on increasing responsibility very quickly.

 Responsibilities and duties

-- Visit a plethora of tiny community groups, many with people with English as a second language and most of whom have no online presence eg email is not an option and stories have to be found irl
+- Visit a plethora of tiny community groups, many with people with English as a second language and most of whom have no online presence eg email is not an option and stories have to be found in person.

 - Build relationships with local charities, campaigners, pressure groups, social enterprise to report on their work